ClemBotProject/ClemBot/ClemBot.Docs/docs/CommandRestrictions.md

 ## Overview

 Command restrictions give the ability to block certain ClemBot commands either in a specific channel or server-wide.
-When attempting to run a disabled command, ClemBot can either let the user know that the command is disabled or will silently ignore the command.
+When attempting to run a disabled command, ClemBot can either respond to the user that the command is disabled or will silently ignore the command.
 This is a useful feature for letting admins and mods block certain commands they don't think are useful to that specific channel or do not want a certain command to be used anywhere.

 :::tip